-And there was a relegation in there for good measure, as Boro’ failed to beat the drop from Vauxhall Opel League Division One in 1988.
-Did we mention that Des also takes his place on the list of all-time goalscorers, netting against Billericay that campaign?
+And there was a relegation in there for good measure; Boro’ failing to beat the drop from Vauxhall Opel League Division One in 1988.
+Did we mention that he also takes his place on the list of all-time goalscorers; netting against Billericay during that campaign?

 All things must come to an end, however, and Gallagher’s Broadhall Way career was to end at the turn of the millennium after being ousted by Chris Taylor in the number one stakes.
 With that, Des too the decision to move down to Australia for good.